 Scuola Grande di San Rocco

-The Marciana National Library is located in the Piazzetta in front of the Doge’s Palace.
+The Marciana National Library is in the Piazzetta before the Doge’s Palace.
 It is one of the masterpieces by architect Sansovino.
 The grand rooms are accessible to the public and preserve magnificent paintings by Venetian painters.
 They also host an Archaeological Museum and a library with over 750,000 books.

 Peggy Guggenheim Collection